-Memorialize all assignments in writing, documenting in email or memo form what you understand each and every assignment to be.
+Memorialize all assignments in writing, documenting in email or memo form what you understand every assignment to be.
 Place this writing in the file, or even better, send it to your boss to ensure you are both on the same page.
 Memorializing everything in writing is also a way to make sure that Bad Boss never crosses into harassment territory—if he does, you’ll have everything documented in writing to prove it.

 06Confirm All Deadlines

 Memorialize all deadlines in writing to avoid miscommunications or misunderstandings.
 Few things anger Bad Boss more than missing a deadline.

 It is more important to complete assignments in a timely fashion than to craft a perfect work product.
 Bad Boss prefers to receive your completed written assignments well in advance of a filing deadline, so he or she has time to review and rework it or return it to you for additional research or revision.
 If Bad Boss does not receive your assignment by the deadline, they will seek you out or reassign it.
 Either way, you lose.

 Pick the brain of the employee who worked for Bad Boss before you to find out what pleases Bad Boss and what pushes his or her buttons.
 If the previous employee is no longer with the organization, find out why.